The following is a brief overview of retail business regulations from across Canada, related to Remembrance Day.

-In New Brunswick, Newfoundland and Labrador and Prince Edward Island, Remembrance Day is a statutory holiday and a retail closing day for most retailers.
+In New Brunswick, Newfoundland and Labrador and Prince Edward Island, Remembrance Day is a statutory holiday observed on November 11th and a retail closing day for most retailers.

-In Nova Scotia, Remembrance Day is not a statutory holiday.
+Nova Scotia is the only Atlantic province where Remembrance Day is not a statutory holiday.
 It is a retail closing day for most retailers, including those in shopping malls.
-Click here for more information.
+View more information.

-Again, more information on retail closing days can be found on the RCC website at: http://www.retailcouncil.org/quickfacts/storehours
+More information on retail closing days can be found on our Holiday Store Hours fact sheet.